 We contact the employer and the employee to discuss the workplace issues that have been raised.
 We will help you to sort out exactly what issues are in dispute.

 - learn about the laws relating to the issues in dispute

 - use our tools to calculate what the entitlement should be

 - try to fix any problems before mediation.

 If all the issues can be voluntarily resolved at this stage, there is no need to go through to the next step which is our mediation process.

 What is mediation?

-Our mediation service is a fast, confidential and free way to help employees and employers find solutions to disputes about workplace issues.
+Mediation is a confidential and voluntary process conducted by a mediator to help employees and employers find solutions to disputes about workplace issues.